 In 2016, CUA and Zoos SA participated in the Open State Festival, a festival of innovation, collaboration, ideas and enterprise run in partnership with the Department of Premier and Cabinet.
 Zoos SA was one of eight Public Learning Destinations that invited groups of CUA members to work with their executive team to develop a 30 year plan for each organisation.
 The final plan was then presented to the executive team and CUA participants invited to a question and answer session at the Festival Centre and presentation event at Government House.

-Helen Bensted, Chief Executive Officer of Zoos SA, has been an active member of the CUA Board since CUA’s inception in 2013.
+Elaine Bensted, Chief Executive Zoos SA, has been an active member of the CUA Board since CUA’s inception in 2013.